HaxeFoundation/intellij-haxe/README.md

 ======================================

 This plugin allows you to develop multi-platform programs using the [Haxe](http://haxe.org/) language with [Intellij IDEA](http://www.jetbrains.com/idea), [Android Studio](https://developer.android.com/studio/) and other IntelliJ IDEA-based IDEs by JetBrains.
-It requires Intellij IDEA Ultimate or Community Edition, versions 2016.1 through 2020.2, or Android Studio versions 2.2 through 4.0.
+It requires Intellij IDEA Ultimate or Community Edition 2022.3 or later,  or Android Studio 2022 or later

 #### Technical Support
 Support for this plugin is available through the project's home page: [http://intellij-haxe.org](http://intellij-haxe.org), or